Efficient Algorithm for Sparse Fourier Transform of Generalized $q$-ary Functions: Introduction

 \subsection{Contributions}

-Herein, we summarize the main contributions of our work: \begin{itemize} \item We develop GFast, an efficient algorithm that computes the sparse Fourier transform of a generalized $q$-ary function in the noise-less setting with a sample complexity of $O(Sn)$ and computational complexity of $O(Sn\log N)$.
-We make the GFast software available on our GitHub repository\footnote{https://github.com/amirgroup-codes/GFast}.
+We summarize the main contributions of our work: \begin{itemize} \item We develop GFast, an efficient algorithm that computes the sparse Fourier transform of a generalized $q$-ary function with a sample complexity of $O(Sn)$ and computational complexity of $O(Sn\log N)$ in the noiseless setting.
+The GFast software is available on our GitHub repository.\footnote{\url{https://github.com/amirgroup-codes/GFast}}

 \item We develop a noise-robust version of GFast, dubbed NR-GFast, that computes the transform in the presence of additive Gaussian noise, with a sample complexity of $O(Sn^2)$ and computational complexity of $O(Sn^2 \log N)$.